Communication Studies at UM-Flint

 What do Communication Studies majors learn?

 A UM-Flint Communication Studies degree is diverse.
-With three emphasis areas to choose from, you can focus on courses related specifically to the business world, the media industry, or explore human communication for the widest flexibility.
+With three emphasis areas from which to choose, you can focus on courses related specifically to the business world, the media industry, or explore human communication for the widest flexibility.

 All Communication Studies majors complete core courses focused on developing speaking and writing skills, mastering essential theories of how human communication works, and learning how to evaluate research.
 All Communication Studies majors also complete our capstone course that focuses on getting you ready for the job hunt through rehearsal interviewing, resume writing, and helping you find the right way to sell yourself to employers.